 2. Chin Up

-It is a bodyweight exercise that can induce serious muscle growth of the back and biceps.
+This bodyweight exercise can induce serious muscle growth in the back and biceps.

 In this exercise, the palms are faced towards the body.
 Since the lifter is pulling their own bodyweight, the biceps are usually exposed to loads heavier than what one can lift with a barbell.